 Title of the project

-Surveillance of HPV Genotypes among Patients attending Hospital Facilities with High-Grade Lesions, including Cervical Cancer, in the former Transkei region of the Eastern Cape Province.
+Surveillance of HPV genotypes among women with high-grade cervical cancer lesions attending Hospital Facilities in the former Transkei region of the Eastern Cape Province.